Villanova falls, Butler's in (cont.)

-Next game: Thursday vs. East Carolina in C-USA quarterfinals
+Next game: Thursday vs. East Carolina-Central Florida winner in C-USA quarterfinals

 It's a bit unfair to say the Blazers lack top-50 wins, since they have seven Ws from 49-58 in Monday's RPI.
 The issue is the (perceived) quality of those wins, so they better hope the committee thinks Marshall and Central Florida are decent teams.
 They have won some legit road games and only have one truly questionable loss.
 In this bubble year, they're in consideration at this point.

 Next game: Thursday vs. Southern Miss-Tulane winner in C-USA quarterfinals